Four tips to prevent cyber attacks on your business

 - Don’t open unknown or suspicious emails, visit unknown websites or click on suspicious links or attachments.
 Tips for emails: check the sender – if it is purporting to be from Australia Post or the ATO but the email address does not correspond that’s usually a dead giveaway.

-If you need further information on cyber attacks, please contact our Digital Media & Technology team in Parramatta and Norwest.
+If you need further information on cyber attacks, please contact our Digital Media & Technology team in Parramatta, Norwest and Penrith.